Bachelor of Business with a Major in Finance

 To qualify for the award of Bachelor of Business (Finance) students must complete 300 credit points comprising of:

-- Eight [8] Units of Study (100 credit points)
+- Eight [8] core units of Study (100 credit points).

-- Eight [8] units of study (100 credit points) comprising of a second major or co-major, and/or advanced minor and/or minor/s, and/or electives
+- Eight [8] units of study (100 credit points) comprising of electives.

 Students have the opportunity to undertake a WIL Professional Placement.
 A unit of study can only be counted once.
 Where there are overlaps between majors and/or minors, students in the first instance choose another unit from the list of units available in the major/minor.